mrdominguez/parallel-ssh-scp/README.md

        -meter : Display scp progress (default: disabled) -tcount : Number of forked processes before throttling (default: 25) -ttime : Throttling time (default: 5 s)
-     -o : (Not defined) Buffer the output and display it after command completion (0) Do not display command output
+     -out : (Not defined) Buffer the output and display it after command completion (0) Do not display command output
-          (1) Display command output as it happens -olines : Display the last n lines of buffered output (default: 10 | full output: 0, implies -o=0) -odir : Local directory in which the command output will be stored as a file (default: $PWD -current folder-) If permissions allow it, the directory will be created if it does not exit -et : Hide execution time
+            (1) Display command output as it happens -olines : Display the last n lines of buffered output (default: 10 | full output: 0, implies -out=0) -odir : Local directory in which the command output will be stored as a file (default: $PWD -current folder-) If permissions allow it, the directory will be created if it does not exit -et : Hide execution time